Standard Company, LLC

-Standard Realtors, as a boutique real estate advisory firm, has been a leader in providing other approved tax advantaged strategies for its clients pursuant to the Internal Revenue code, including partial gifts of real estate under IRC Section 170 for bargain sales to nonprofit organizations on IRS Form 8283, and deferring the tax until principal payments are received, with installment sale reporting on IRS Form 6252 reporting under IRC 453.
+Jim Wootton provides a boutique real estate advisory service.
+He has been a leader in providing other approved tax advantaged strategies for his clients pursuant to the Internal Revenue code, including partial gifts of real estate under IRC Section 170 for bargain sales to nonprofit organizations on IRS Form 8283, and deferring the tax until principal payments are received, with installment sale reporting on IRS Form 6252 pursuant to IRC 453.

 Using a 1031 exchange, the seller can defer federal and state capital gain and depreciation recapture taxes by selling and replacing the property sold with like-kind property, which means generally any real estate held for investment.
 It does not include the taxpayer’s personal residence.